joshbegley/nyt-latest/previous.md

 `Arne Slot needed a 16-year-old - and Dominik Szoboszlai - to ensure Newcastle trip was a night of elation not regret`\
 https://nytimes.com/athletic/6575304/2025/08/26/rio-ngumoha-liverpool-age-newcastle-goal/

-**2 Police Officers Are Killed in Rural Australia**\
+**2 Police Officers Killed in Shooting in Rural Australia**\
-`The mayor who confirmed the deaths urged residents to follow police orders to avoid the area.
-The police declined to comment.`\
+`Local authorities urged residents to avoid the area as they search for the gunman.
+A third officer was wounded.`\
 https://nytimes.com/2025/08/26/world/australia/australia-police-shooting-porepunkah.html

 **Newcastle lost and lost and lost against Liverpool.
 It just didn't look like it**\